evannsm/Tips-For-Setting-Up-PX4-and-Rpi-CompanionComputer/README.md

   - topic: /fmu/out/rc_channels
     type: px4_msgs::msg::RcChannels
 ```
+You can see specifically from [this](https://discuss.px4.io/t/one-ros-topic-disapear/32041/6) response to [this](https://discuss.px4.io/t/one-ros-topic-disapear/32041/6) question, that this topic won't actually appear until and unless the board receives rc_channel inputs from the receiver connected to it because the RTPS bridge between uOrb and ROS2 won't generate them if they're unnecessary.

 2. Then follow the instructions [here](https://docs.px4.io/main/en/dev_setup/building_px4.html) and specificallly [here](https://docs.px4.io/main/en/dev_setup/building_px4.html#nuttx-pixhawk-based-boards) to build the firmware.
 It will be in the ~/PX4-Autopilot/build folder of your computer after it's done building.
 (I'm using a Pixhawk 6x board, so this command below will change depending on specific board)
 ```